herf/spdurl/README.md

 #### Metadata

-* The "kind" of SPD can be indicated using a dictionary of types (for instance "uW/cm^2" is called "uwi")
+* The "kind" of SPD must be indicated using a dictionary of types (the default is "uW/cm^2" and is abbreviated "uwi")
-* Optional metadata: location, name of sample, date
 * A version number for future revisions
+* Optional metadata: location, name of sample, date (in UTC unix time)

 #### Compression rate